DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-04-24-setting-up-permissions-iteration-2.md

 ### Using tick icons and clearer wording to denote applicable permissions

-In the [previous iteration](/manage-teacher-training-applications/setting-up-permissions) it wasn’t easy to see at a glance which permissions were in effect.
+In the [previous iteration](/manage-teacher-training-applications/setting-up-permissions) it was not easy to see at a glance which permissions were in effect.

 If we improve the content and use tick icons
 Then users will be able to understand what’s going on at a glance